 Early Decision applications must be submitted by November 15.

 Early Decision applicants must take the LSAT no later than the October administration, and must register with LSAC’s Credential Assembly Service no later than October 10.
 The Admissions Office must receive all application components by the deadline, with the exception of the LSAC Report and LSAT score, which may not be available until later if applicants sat for the October LSAT administration.

 We will automatically consider Early Decision applications that are incomplete by the deadline as part of the regular admissions process, and we will inform applicants accordingly.
-Early Decision applicants must indicate on the application form that they are applying for the binding program by checking the Early Decision box, as well as by signing the Early Decision certification.
+Early Decision applicants must indicate on the application form that they are applying for the binding program by checking the Early Decision box, as well as by completing the Early Decision certification.

 Applicants admitted via Early Decision will be required to submit a $600 deposit by January 15.